 Aerial tissue-specific flavone profiles of the selected species were much more varied than root-specific profiles (Fig. 2a, b).
-First, we detected two to four of six selected 4´-hydroxyflavones in the leaves of all species analyzed, and one to five in their stems (Fig. 2).
-Of note, this pathway seemed to be inactive in the roots (Figs. 1 and 2).
-Except for S. baicalensis and S. wrightii, the leaves of these species accumulated more 4´-hydroxyflavones than the stems.
-The highest amount of 4´-hydroxyflavones in the leaves was observed in S. barbata (6.21 µmol / g fresh weight), followed by S. altissima (5.10 µmol / g fresh weight) (Table 1).
-Among all species, the leaves of S. wrightii contained the lowest amount of 4´-hydroxyflavones (0.15 µmol / g fresh weight), while its stems accumulated 2.76 µmol / g fresh weight of these compounds.
-Among the six selected 4´-hydroxyflavones, we were unable to detect hispidulin, or its glucoside, hispiduloside, in the leaves or stems of two species, S. altissima and S. tournefortii.
-Hispiduloside was particularly rare, and out of all tissue samples taken, we only detected it in the stems of S. racemosa.
+First, of the six 4´-hydroxyflavones we selected, we detected two to four in the leaves of all species analyzed, and one to five in their stems.
+We were unable to detect hispidulin, or its glucoside, hispiduloside, in the leaves or stems of two species, S. altissima and S. tournefortii.
+Hispiduloside was particularly rare, and out of all tissue samples taken, we only detected it in the stems of S. racemosa (Fig. 2a, b, Table 1).
 Although these more advanced steps in the biosynthetic pathway may not be well-conserved, the accumulation of scutellarin in the aerial tissues of all seven species indicates at least partial retention of 4´-hydroxyflavone biosynthesis in these species (Fig. 2a, b).
-Apigenin is a biosynthetic precursor of all other selected 4´-hydroxyflavones.
-Interestingly, it was scarcely accumulated, as we detected apigenin at low levels (0.02 to 0.19 µmol / g fresh weight) in the aerial tissues of only two species, S. baicalensis and S. leonardii.
-This pattern is analogous to the low accumulation of chrysin in our root tissue samples.
+Apigenin is a biosynthetic precursor of all other selected 4´-hydroxyflavones (Fig. 1).
+Interestingly, it was scarcely accumulated, as we detected apigenin in the aerial tissues of only two species, S. baicalensis and S. parvula.
+This pattern is analogous to the scarce accumulation of chrysin in our root tissue samples.

 In addition to 4´-hydroxyflavones, we observed that several species accumulate one to eight of the selected 4´-deoxyflavones in their aerial parts.
-Remarkably, the leaves of all seven species accumulated chrysin (0.03 to 25.34 µmol / g fresh weight).
-Except for S. barbata the stems of all sepeceis also produced chrysin (0.01 to 5.37 µmol / g fresh weight).
-The wide distribution and accumulation of chrysin in the aerial parts are strikingly different with its accumulation in the roots (Figs 2 and 3).
-Furthermore, S. racemosa accumulated 51.85 and 27.78 µmol / g fresh weight of 4´-deoxyflavones in its leaves and stems, higher than their levels in the roots (12.94 µmol / g fresh weight).
-S. wrightii also accumulated a high concentration of 4´-deoxyflavones in their stems (54.35 µmol / g fresh weight), while its roots produced 73.70 µmol / g fresh weight.
-Of note, S. leonardii, S. racemosa, and S. wrightii accumulated high concentrations of oroxylin A or oroxyloside in their stems, and S. racemosa also in its leaves (Fig. 3, Table 1).
-This finding is especially remarkable considering the relative rarity of these 4´-deoxyflavones in S. baicalensis and S. barbata, two well-studied species (Fig. 3).
+Remarkably, the leaves of all seven species accumulated chrysin, and except for S. barbata, the stems of all species also accumulated chrysin.
+This widespread accumulation of chrysin in the aerial parts is strikingly different from its scarcity in the roots (Fig. 2).
+Of note, S. parvula, S. racemosa, and S. wrightii accumulated significantly higher (p < 0.05) concentrations of oroxylin A in their stems and leaves as compared to S. baicalensis (Fig. 3, Table 1).
+S. racemosa and S. wrightii also accumulated significantly higher (p < 0.05) concentrations of oroxyloside in their stems and leaves than S. baicalensis (Fig. 3, Table 1).
 Overall, our detection of chrysin in the leaves of all species analyzed and baicalein in stems and leaves of most species suggests that specificity of 4´-deoxyflavones to roots is less than that of 4´-hydroxyflavones to aerial tissues.

 The structural elucidation of a new scutellarin isomer